Coco Chanel introduces “Chanel No. 5” in Paris.

 More change came with the 1960s and 1970s; the grandchildren and great-grandchildren of immigrants wanted to explore their ancestry and felt the need to know more about where they came from.
 Since food is one of the more accessible and enjoyable ways to explore ethnicity a new generation of customers started coming to the store.
 This seemed like a good time to expand the Meat Market’s offerings, so the family changed the business name to Ingebretsen’s Scandinavian Center and opened a gift shop.

 Subsequent decades were difficult for the Powderhorn neighborhood in which Ingebretsen’s is located.
-Many stores closed and the reputation that street crime and prostitution were filling the void kept shoppers away.
-Ingebretsen’s was fortunate to stay in business during that difficult time, in part because of our customers’ fierce devotion to Christmas traditions.
+Many stores closed and the reputation that street crime was filling the void kept shoppers away.
+Ingebretsen’s, along with local community members and businesses, worked hard to stay during that difficult time.
+They succeeded, in part, because of our customers’ fierce devotion to Christmas traditions.
 “If it weren’t for Christmas, we wouldn’t be here.
 I mean, it’s huge in the general marketplace, but it’s especially huge, I think, for Scandinavians.
 It’s a very traditional time.
 Our big focus is on traditions, keeping the traditions alive, and teaching people about them.”

 Click for Classes Schedules...